StephenWattam/LWAC/doc/user/server_config.md

  * `files_per_dir`   --- How many files to store in each directory below the `sample_subdir`.
 This is set to avoid overloading filesystems that have finite inode tables.
  * `serialiser`      --- The serialisation method used to write to disk.
 Supported methods are `:marshal`, `:yaml` or `:json`.  `:marshal` is fastest and recommended unless you desperately need to access the corpus using languages other than ruby.

+For example:

+    :storage:
+      :root: corpus
+      :state_file: state
+      :sample_subdir: samples
+      :sample_filename: sample
+      :files_per_dir: 1000
+      :serialiser:  :marshal
+      :database:
+         ...

 ### Database Details

- * `database/filename`          --- The path to the metadata database, relative to the corpus root.
+The database is configured in `/storage/database` and consists of two main blocks:

+ * `engine` --- Either `:sqlite` for the SQLite3 database engine or `:mysql` for mysql.
+You must install the appropriate dependency for the engine you select.
+ * `engine_conf{}` --- Configuration parameters for a given engine.
+See below for examples of each.
- * `database/table`             --- The table name where links to be downloaded are stored
+ * `table`             --- The table name where links to be downloaded are stored
- * `database/fields`            --- Contains information on the links table's fields
+ * `fields`            --- Contains information on the links table's fields
- * `database/fields/id`         --- The field name containing the link ID
+ * `fields/id`         --- The field name containing the link ID
- * `database/fields/uri`        --- The field name contain the URI to request from a remote server.
+ * `fields/uri`        --- The field name contain the URI to request from a remote server.

+For example:

+    :table: links
+    :fields:
+      :id: id
+      :uri: uri
+    :engine: :mysql
+    :engine_conf:
+      ...

+#### SQLite3
+The SQLite3 engine is rather heavily optimised for read speed from the database, and is recommended if you want speed or have a smaller corpus.
+Its configuration parameters are thus:

  * `database/transaction_limit` --- How many queries to run per transaction.
 Larger numbers speed up access at the expense of data security.
  * `database/pragma{}`          --- A key-value list of pragma statements to configure the SQLite3 database.
 These configure the database, and take the form of a list of key-value strings.
 A full list of SQLite3 pragma statements is available on [their website](http://www.sqlite.org/pragma.html)
+ * `transaction_limit` --- The number of calls to make per transaction.
+May provide a minor speed increase if large, but most database access is read only anyway.
+ * `filename` --- The position of the database file, relative to `pwd`

+For example:

+    :engine: :mysql
+    :engine_conf:
+      :filename: corpus/links.db
+      :transaction_limit: 100
+      :pragma:                        # Custom pragmas.
+See SQLite's docs.
+        "locking_mode": "EXCLUSIVE"     # Do not allow others to access the db when the server is running "cache_size": 20000             # Allow a large cache "synchronous": 0                # Asynchronous operations speed things up a lot "temp_store": 2                 # Use temp storage

+#### MySQL
+The MySQL engine's configuration parameters are largely defined by the gem.
+Full documentation is available on the [github page](https://github.com/brianmario/mysql2), and common parameters are listed below:

+ * `username` --- The uername to log in with
+ * `password` --- The password to use when connecting to the mysql server
+ * `host` --- The hostname at which the mysql server is listening (omit this if using a socket)
+ * `port` --- The port on which the mysql server is listening (omit this if using a socket)
+ * `socket` --- The filepath of a socket over which to talk to the mysql server
+ * `database` --- The name of the database where the links table will be stored
+ * `encoding` --- The character encoding to use.  'utf8' is _strongly_ recommended.

+For example:

+    :engine: :sqlite
+    :engine_conf:                       # Options from https://github.com/brianmario/mysql2
+      :username: lwac
+      :password: lwacpass
+      # :host: localhost
+      # :port: 3345
+      :socket: /var/run/mysqld/mysqld.sock
+      :database: lwac
+      :encoding: 'utf8'
+      :read_timeout: 10                 #seconds
+      :write_timeout: 10                #seconds
+      :connect_timeout: 10              #seconds
+      :reconnect: true                  #/false
+      :local_infile: true               #/false

 Sampling Policy